MEJI MEDIA LTD

 Last Revised: June 10, 2018

-Definitions: what is defined as personal information and what is not
+2. Definitions: what is defined as Personally Identifiable Information and what is not

-What information is collected, how it is used and when it is shared: type of information we collect about you, how and why we use it, and under what circumstances your information may be shared with others
+3. What information is collected, how it is used and when it is shared: types of information we collect about you, how and why we use it, and under what circumstances your information may be shared with others

-Data retention: how long we may store your information for
+7. Data erasure: how long we may store your information for

 We collect both Personally Identifiable Information and Non-Personally Identifiable Information about you.
 Here is the description of information we collect about you, how and why we use it, and under what circumstances your information may be shared with others:

-Google Analytics and Similar Analytics Tools.
-Third party services such as Google Analytics help businesses and site owners analyze the traffic to their websites and mobile applications by collecting, monitoring and analyzing Non-Personally Identifiable Information.
+• Google Analytics and Similar Analytics Tools.
+Third party services such as Google Analytics help businesses analyze the traffic to their websites and mobile applications by collecting, monitoring and analyzing Non-Personally Identifiable Information.

 The security of your information is important to us.
 We use commercially reasonable efforts to store and maintain your information in a secure environment and have implemented commercially reasonable procedures designed to limit unauthorized access, use or disclosure of your information.
 Our server is hosted and protected by Web Optic Limited.